 About nine minutes after birth the baby enters stage five: rest.
 Birth is hard work for both the mother and the baby, so babies use this time to alternate between activity and resting.

 The sixth stage is the one we have all been waiting for as the baby starts to crawl.
 About 35 minutes after birth the baby will have spurts of inching or kicking as they approach the nipple.
 The crawl stimulates the release of prolactin which is critical to milk production and MotherBaby bonding.
 The crawl also stimulates oxytocin which encourages further contractions in order to release the placenta.

 Once they reach the nipple they enter stage seven, called familiarization.
-During this stage the baby becomes acquainted to the breast and the nipple.
+During this stage, the baby becomes acquainted with the breast and the nipple.
 Sometimes the baby will lick the nipple, bob at the breast, and even massage it with their hands and feet.

-Suckling is stage eight.
-During this stage the baby will self attach at the breast and suckle.
+Suckling is in stage eight.
+During this stage, the baby will self attach at the breast and suckle.
 The baby is about an hour old at this time.
 Some babies will latch earlier and others may need more time to begin suckling.

-Reference: Widstrom A, Wahlberg V, Mattthiesen AS.
-Short-term effects of early suckling and touch of the nipple on maternal behaviour.
+Reference: Widstrom A, Wahlberg V, Matthiesen AS.
+Short-term effects of early suckling and touch of the nipple on maternal behavior.
 Early Hum Dev.
 1990;21:153–163.